 Documentation submission deadline:

 Not eligible for military-connected residency under Federal or State Law?
 Students are encouraged to petition for residency through the CU Anschutz Office of the Registrar.
-The In-state residency petition submission deadline is the Monday prior to the start of the semester.
+The in-state residency petition submission deadline varies by term, more information is available here.

 Tuition Assistance (TA) is a benefit to active duty military, reservists, and the National Guard.
 TA is processed by the Bursar’s Third Party Billing department.
 To use TA, students should go to the appropriate TA platform and apply.
 The following information will be required to be approved for TA: